Learn how to smoke a whole chicken using a Pit Boss pellet grill, and why it is one of easiest, and tastiest, ways to smoke a whole chicken!

 - Once the Pit boss begins to produce thick white smoke, let it run for about 5-7 minutes until the smoke turns more of a clearish blue color.
 This means the fire rod has fully heated up to burn the pellets more cleanly.

-- Next, set the temperature to preheat the Pit Boss pellet grill to 350°F. We will drop this temperature before we start cooking.
+- Next, set the temperature to preheat the Pit Boss pellet grill to 300°F.

 Smoking the Whole Chicken on the Pit Boss Pellet Grill

-- Position your seasoned whole chickens on the grates breasts up and the legs pointing to the hotter RIGHT side of the grill.
+- Position your seasoned whole chickens on the grates breasts up and the legs pointing to the hotter side of the grill.

 - Place an internal temperature probe if you have one into the center of one of the breasts, and another one, if you have one, into the middle of one of the thighs.